 At this point, you've been ready to prepare a standard meal, but now you've been positioned to prepare food in an unfamiliar cooking scenario and you're probably a bit intimidated, at least slightly unsure of what to do.
 Endless culinary complications and dead ends are running through your noggin....

 I just found your blog and I'm in love!
 I'm not a vegetarian.
 I try to do meatless meals several times a week and can't wait to try out some of your recipes.
 I found your blog when I did a search for putting printables in my blog.
 Your instructions were perfect.
 Thanks!
 I can't wait to try it out.

 From fresh garden salads to hearty stews.
 Even a mock meat loaf, this collection of vegetarian recipes will leave you full, happy.
 Certainly glad you chose these healthy meatless meals.
-In honour of our 25th anniversary, we compiled a collection of our editors'.
+In honor of our 25th anniversary, we compiled a collection of our editors'.
 Readers'.
-Favourite vegetarian recipes from the past 25 years.
+Favorite vegetarian recipes from the past 25 years.
 Based on research from , we pulled the Cooking Light recipes that received the most votes and highest star ratings.

 First Up: You'll love this Rösti Casserole with Baked Eggs.
 We've whittled down the calories in this traditional Swedish dish and added our own spin with Greek yogurt and artisan spices.
 This dish embodies the alluring qualities you'd expect from rösti—shredded potatoes that are cooked until browned and crisp on the edges.
-Serve with a colourful mixed greens salad.
+Serve with a colorful mixed greens salad.